ASaiM/hmp_mock_tests/doc/report/report.md

     \label{family_abundances}
 \end{figure}

-Similarly, to previous observations on raw ASaiM results, species with mapping-based abundance smaller than 0.1\% are not found either with ASaiM or with *EBI metagenomics* (Figure \ref{family_abundances}).
+Similarly to previous observations on raw ASaiM results, species with mapping-based abundance smaller than 0.1\% are found neither with ASaiM nor with *EBI metagenomics* (Figure \ref{family_abundances}).
 Nonetheless, the detection threshold seems slightly smaller for *EBI metagenomics*: for SRR072232, Listeriaceae family is detected with *EBI metagenomics* and not with ASaiM (Figure \ref{family_abundances}).
 On the other hand, Bacillaceae and Debaryomycetaceae families are not found with *EBI metagenomics* for both datasets (Figure \ref{family_abundances}), despite mapping-based abundance higher than 0.1\%.
-Used databases may be then incomplete regarding some phylogenetic markers, particularly the ones for missing families.
+Used databases may be then incomplete regarding some phylogenetic markers, particularly the ones corresponding to missing families.

-Except missing species, variations in observed abundances for *EBI metagenomics* or ASaiM correspond to variations in mapping-based abundances (Figure \ref{species_abundances}): small observed abundances for small mapping-based abundances and high observed abundances for high mapping-based abundances.

-For a broader comparison, a principal component analysis (PCA) is runned, for each sample, on observed families (for which abundance is not null in *EBI metagenomics* or ASaiM results).
+Variations in observed abundances for *EBI metagenomics* or ASaiM correspond to variations in mapping-based abundances (Figure \ref{species_abundances}): small observed abundances for small mapping-based abundances and high observed abundances for high mapping-based abundances.
+For a broader comparison, a principal component analysis (PCA) is computed, for each sample, on observed families (for which abundance is not null in both *EBI metagenomics* and ASaiM results).
 First axis of these analyses explains most of data variability (98\% for both datasets, Figure \ref{family_pca}).
 Mapping-based, *EBI metagenomics* and ASaiM abundances are not discriminated on this first axis (Figure \ref{family_pca}), only on the second one which explains less than 2\% of overall data variability.
 Differences between mapping-based, *EBI metagenomics* and ASaiM abundances are then reduced.
-Hence, similar abundances for observed families are then obtained for *EBI metagenomics* and ASaiM and these abundances are close to abundances computed using mapping to expected species.
+Hence, similar abundances for observed families are obtained for *EBI metagenomics* and ASaiM and these abundances are close to abundances computed using mapping on expected species genomes.

 \begin{figure}[h!]
     \centering